pulumi/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `write_only` - (Optional) If `true`, the dictionary is a private dictionary, and items are not readable in the UI or via API.
 Default is `false`.
 It is important to note that changing this attribute will delete and recreate the dictionary, discard the current items in the dictionary.
-Using a write-only/private dictionary should only be done if the items are managed outside of Terraform.
+Using a write-only/private dictionary should only be done if the items are managed outside of the provider.

 ## Attributes Reference